 Instacart

-The last but not least grocery delivery that I want to mention is Instacart.
-My referral link will give you a $10 discount for your first order.
-I also used a referral link when I signed up, but I didn’t order items from my basket right away..And I got $20 off the next day :) The delivery costs around 5% of the order summary.
-I liked it that they contacted me in their virtual chat about the items that were out of stock; this way, it was easier for me to find a replacement.
-As I previously mentioned, Uber Eats and Cornershop do the same thing, but Instacart representative contact you directly in live chat, which is nice.
+The last but not least grocery delivery service that I want to mention is Instacart.
+My referral link will give you a $10 discount on your first order.
+I also used a referral link when I signed up, but I didn’t order items from my basket right away… and I got $20 off the next day :) The delivery costs around 5% of the order total.
+I liked that they contacted me in their chat about items that were out of stock; that way, it was easier for me to find a replacement.
+As I previously mentioned, Uber Eats and Cornershop do the same thing, but Instacart representatives contact you directly in live chat, which is nice.

 Summary: